Haskeeb265/obsidian-vault/1 - Rough Notes/Legacy of Ibrahim (AS).md

 - Allah sent you in this time for a purpose
 - We are the continuation the legacy of Ibrahim (AS)
+- Ibrahim (AS) faced trials over and over again.
+Many more than any other human being.
+Ibrahim (AS) was tested like no other

+- Allah soothes us with the fact that our purpose is the continuation of the legacy of Ibrahim (AS).
+At first it may not sound very relaxing since Ibrahim (AS) was tested very thoroughly.
+However Allah mentioned Ibrahim (AS) because He made jumping in the fire easy for him, leaving his family alone in the middle of a desert easy for him, standing up to his father and a whole community as a young man easy for him, putting knife on his son's throat easy for him
+- If Allah made all those things easy for Ibrahim (AS), what do we have fear of?
+Allah isn't asking anything CLOSE to that from us.
+All Allah asks from us is to stay away